Orange Prince: Warhol's orange paintings

-A number of important silkscreen works by Andy Warhol use the color orange.
+A number of important silkscreen works by Warhol use the color orange.
 Some of the first silkscreen works from the 1960s use orange as the dominant color, and Warhol continued to use orange in his paintings throughout his lifetime.
 Orange Prince shares a compositional style to Orange Marilyn (1962).
-A number of orange paintings by Warhol are in museum collections around the world:
+Several orange paintings by Warhol are in museum collections around the world: